Fostering Hope Mentoring Program

 Fostering Hope Mentor Training (including training on trauma awareness)

-All mentors are also required to agree to our Mentor Safe Conduct Policy, the Fostering Hope Code of Conduct and our vision, values and mission.
+All mentors are required to agree to our Child Protection Policy, Mentoring Program Policy, the Fostering Hope Code of Conduct and our vision, values and mission.

 Mentoring Relationship

 A Fostering Hope team member, the Mentor, Mentee and Carer all meet together to talk about the Mentoring Agreement.
-This outlines acceptable places to go, times etc and what to do when any party has concerns.
+This outlines acceptable places to go, times and activities and what to do when any party has concerns.

 This meeting gives the mentor and mentee the opportunity to meet and see if there is a good fit.
 The mentor and child are both given the option to say no if they don't feel comfortable with the arrangements.